Doug Parmenter

 Doug Parmenter (born 6 November 1987) is a British musician, songwriter, record producer and film-maker from Reading, Berkshire, England.

 Parmenter learned to play the piano at a young age.
-Before reaching his twelfth birthday, he had already become an accomplished pianist, violinist and clarinettist, although he lacked any drive to pursue music as a career.
+Before reaching his twelfth birthday, he had already become an accomplished pianist, violinist and clarinettist, although he lacked the drive to pursue music as a career.
 After teaching himself to play the bass guitar, he began to collaborate and write with others, later developing his skills on the other side of the mixing desk.

 Parmenter is half of the duo The Idles, a partnership formed with the guitarist and pianist Joseph Fuller, who frequently gigged and collaborated with other musicians in Reading, Berkshire.
 They developed a countrywide fan base after receiving national airplay on BBC Radio 1.
 Together they championed the music scenes of Reading and nearby communities.

 Since appearing on Later... with Jools Holland, Parmenter has performed and collaborated with John Power, KT Tunstall and Jack White.